The URI that is generating the data is

 A requirement on the client-side is existing support for the EventSource interface.

 There are various ways to access the stream.
-One is
+If you have not set an

 $ curl -X GET -H "x-ha-access: YOUR_PASSWORD" \ -H "Content-Type: application/json" http://localhost:8123/api/stream